ShaonINT/ShelfTrak_PromoDepth_Calculator/README.md

 # ShelfTrak Promo Depth Calculator

 A web-based tool designed to automatically calculate promotion depths from "Price & Promo" text descriptions.
-Built with Python (Flask) and Pandas.
+Built with HTML, CSS, and JavaScript, this tool runs entirely in your browser.

 ![ShelfTrak Logo](static/images/logo.png)

 ## Features

+-   **Client-Side Processing**: All calculations happen directly in your browser.
+No data is uploaded to any server, ensuring privacy and speed.
 -   **Advanced Calculation Logic (v15)**: Parses complex promo strings including:
     -   "Save X%" / "X% Off"
     -   "Buy X Get Y Free"